Bare Metal Servers vs. Dedicated Servers

 In terms of hardware, bare metals servers have a clear competitive edge over traditional dedicated servers.
 Whether it is the newest generation of Intel Xeon Processors or DDR4 Random Access Memory with Error Correcting Code (ECC), bare-metal servers come with all the latest technologies.
 Likewise, the storage technology used in these servers is also superior, with the adoption of NVMe solid-state drives (SSDs) instead of standard SATA SSDs and hard drives.

-This is an example of some of the information we’ve found online that speaks in absolutes.
+This is an example of information we’ve found online that speaks in absolutes.
 While certain bare metal server providers may offer superior hardware, it’s essential to note that this isn’t universally true in every case.

 Take our CC-3000 Dedicated Server and CC-3000 Bare Metal Servers for example: